 Where can you get benefits for domain investors?

-NameCheap and Name.com run special monthly coupons for domain investors with 25+ domain names on account.
+NameCheap runs special discounts on new domain and renewal fees from time to time.
 If your budget for domain registration and maintenance is limited, these two registrars make it easy to keep your domains running for many years to come.

 Consider transfers if a certain registrar raises its prices beyond your budget possibilities.
 This sometimes happens when a registrar's bills increase suddenly due to registry price raises or if they see an increment in maintenance cost.